, , ,

 • Is adjustable to raise or lower each shelf or each light individually

-We easily see another 25 years of use from it because there isn’t very much stress on the rack itself.
-We’ve removed two of the original shelves to give us more vertical space for growing seedlings and providing light above each shelf.
+We easily see another 25 years of use from it because there isn’t much stress on the rack.
+We’ve removed two original shelves to give us more vertical space for growing seedlings and provide light above each shelf.

-The five-shelf system that we use (74-in Tall x 48-in Wide x 18-in Deep) is ideal if you’re growing a larger garden or if you want to start and transplant several dozen seedlings indoors at the same time.
-You have the flexibility in how many shelves are in use at once – from one to all of them, depending on your needs.
+The five-shelf system that we use (74-in Tallx 48-in Wide x 18-in Deep) is ideal if you’re growing a larger garden or want to start and transplant several dozen seedlings indoors simultaneously.
+Depending on your needs, you have the flexibility in how many shelves are in use at once – from one to all of them.
 Here’s a materials list with sample pricing from Home Depot:

 • (16) Cord Locks (optional)